moding-il/bizdoc.core/README.md

 #### Configuring

-A cube uses _views_ to show a cut of the data.
+A cube uses _views_ to show a segment of its data.
 A view typically has an X axis and series, and can present data as either chart, grid or pivot.

 ```json
 "Cubes": [